hphelion/documentation/vpn-multisite.md

 ####Customize the IPsec.secrets file

-Based on the authentication type and shared secret for the VPC VPN VM, the customized IPsec.secrets file with the “Peer” and “Local” id is shown below.
+Based on the authentication type and shared secret for the VPC VPN instance, the customized *IPsec.secrets* file with the "Peer" and "Local" id is shown below.

 **Note:** You can use the same pre-shared key for all the connections or choose different pre-shared keys for different connections.
 This example demonstrates the same key for all connections.